 After you finish your pre-licensing course, pass your real estate exam, submit your application to the state, and receive your license, you’re ready to begin applying for real estate personal assistant jobs.

-Many local brokerages will post these listings on job boards like Indeed, ZipRecruiter, and LinkedIn.
+Many local brokerages will post these listings on job boards like Indeed, ZipRecruiter, Indeed, and LinkedIn.
 You can send a resume and application directly through those sources for the hiring broker or agent to review.

 But you can also give local real estate offices a call and inquire whether they’re hiring for a personal assistant role.
 Since real estate agent personal assistants are in high demand and you have competition, you’ll want to apply to different offices and different brokerages to increase your chances of getting hired.